ArchimedesP/executables/README.md

 This repository contains the .exe files of (some of) my completed projects, which can be run when downloaded.
 The projects and their descriptions are as follows:
 - c_winapi_TerrainGen: generates terrain with 3 unique variables to edit
+- c_winapi_CellGame: conway's game of life, with 'shaders'

 Enjoy!